This post may contain affiliate links, view our disclosure.

 Mincemeat Tarts and Pie FAQs

-You can store mince tarts and pie in an airtight container in the fridge for up to 1 week.
+You can store mince tarts and pie in an airtight container (or wrapped well on a plate) in the fridge for up to 1 week.

-After they’ve been in the fridge, I like to reheat them before serving.
-To so do, preheat the oven to 350F, put the tarts on a baking tray, and bake until warm, about 5 to 8 minutes.
+After they’ve been in the fridge, I like to reheat tarts or pie before serving.
+To so do, preheat the oven to 350F, put the portion you’re reheating on a baking tray (or other oven-safe dish), and bake until warm, about 5 to 8 minutes for tarts or slices of pie.

 Yes!
 You can also make 1 (9-inch) double-crust pie with this recipe.
 Bake it in a 400F oven until golden, about 45 minutes to 1 hour.